adamlin120/chatbot-arena/README.md

-# ChatBot Arena
+# Chatbot Arena

+## Introduction

+The Chatbot Arena for Traditional Chinese is an initiative by Yan-Ting Lin and NTU MiuLab, based on the LMSYS open-source research project.
+This platform is designed to evaluate the performance of large language models (LLMs) in Traditional Chinese.
+We have developed an open testing platform where users can label and compare data from conversations with LLMs, assess the quality of interactions, and provide feedback.
+This approach enables the collection of performance data in real-world scenarios, facilitating the enhancement of LLM capabilities.

+## Methods

+### chat
+Users can engage in conversations with a variety of models randomly, without initially knowing which model they are interacting with.
+For each message sent, two responses from different models are generated and displayed.
+After conversing with the models for a sufficient duration, users can determine which model's response is better using the provided buttons.
+Additionally, users can modify the models' outputs to help generate data that will be used to train improved models in the future.
+### rating
+Two conversation fragments (before and after modifications) are randomly selected from the database and displayed on the screen.
+Users are asked to label which conversation better aligns with real-world scenarios and provide feedback if desired.
+### dataset
+The page allows users to download .json data files from the database for model training purposes.
+Users can also upload conversations in a specified format (currently OpenAI) into the database, which can then be labeled in the /rating section.
+### leaderboard
+The tab lists all available models on the website along with their Elo scores, which are automatically updated based on user feedback.
+### profile
+The website also includes a simple profile for personal information, which is based on GitHub and Google accounts.

 ## Getting Started

-Go to [resend](https://resend.com/) and get an email API KEY (This is used for email verification)

-- Fill the key in RESEND_API_KEY= field in .env file, too.

-Go to Slack Canva to get necessary API keys and DATABASE_URL, update it in the .env file.
+First, go get necessary API keys and DATABASE_URL, update it in the .env file.
 See the .env.example file for reference.

 Then, run the following command.